Ohio River Bridges Project: Lewis and Clark Bridge

 The bridge includes accommodations for pedestrians and bicyclists.
 Former Indiana Governor Frank O'Bannon said he could not wait for construction to begin, adding, "We'll finally be able to take down that sign at the end of Interstate 265 near the Clark Maritime Center that says 'No Bridge to Kentucky,'" he said to applause.

 In September 2005, the Kentucky Transportation Cabinet released plans to reconstruct the U.S. Highway 42 interchange and rebuild the "super-two" roadway from I-71 north to the interchange.
-The super-two roadway already had a right of way wide enough for a six lane freeway, although at the time only two lanes worth of space is being used.
+The super-two roadway already had a right of way wide enough for a six-lane freeway, although at the time only two lanes worth of space is being used.
 The incomplete US 42 interchange had been constructed in the early 1960s with the original construction of Interstate 265.
-The reconstruction of the northern two miles (3 km) included the widening of the super-two alignment to six-lanes, the rebuilding and widening of the ramps at US 42, the installation of two traffic signals at the base of the ramps, and stub roadways that would eventually lead into the tunnel under the Drumanard Estate to the immediate north of the interchange.
+The reconstruction of the northern 2 mi included the widening of the super-two alignment to six-lanes, the rebuilding and widening of the ramps at US 42, the installation of two traffic signals at the base of the ramps, and stub roadways that would eventually lead into the tunnel under the Drumanard Estate to the immediate north of the interchange.

 On July 19, 2006, the final design alternatives for the East End Bridge were announced.
 The three designs chosen included a cable-stayed bridge with two diamond-shaped towers with the cables reaching to the outside; a cable-stayed two-tower bridge with the towers in the center of the bridge deck and cables reaching to the outside; and a cable-stayed two center towered bridges with the cables extending to the center of the deck.
 It was also announced that the new bridge would cost $221 million and feature three northbound and three southbound lanes.
 In 2011, this was scaled back in order to save money by narrowing the bridge deck configuration to have only two lanes in each direction (but with the future ability to re-stripe for three by narrowing shoulders) and by slightly narrowing the pedestrian/bicycle lane, resulting in a total 23 ft reduction in overall deck width.
 The bridge opened to the public on December 18, 2016.
 Tolling began on December 30, 2016.